Best Colleges for Music in the US

 2. Juilliard School (New York, NY)

-The school offers a variety of music degrees, such as Bachelor of Music, Master's of Music, and Doctorate of Music Arts, as well as combination degrees.
-Admission to Juilliard is highly competitive and requires an in-person audition, with an acceptance rate of merely 7%
+The school is one of the best music colleges in New York and offers a variety of music degrees, such as Bachelor of Music, Master's of Music, and Doctorate of Music Arts, as well as combination degrees.
+Admission to Juilliard is highly competitive and requires an in-person audition.

 3. Curtis Institute of Music – Philadelphia, PA